Adaptive virtual element methods with equilibrated fluxes: Virtual element discretization

 Consider~$\{\taun\}_{n \in \mathbb N}$ a sequence of decompositions of~$\Omega$ into polygons with straight edges.
 Hanging nodes are dealt with as standard nodes.
 Given a mesh~$\taun$, we denote its set of vertices, boundary vertices, and internal vertices by~$\Nun$, $\NunB$, and~$\NunI$, respectively.
 Furthermore, we denote its set of edges, boundary edges, and internal edges by~$\En$, $\EnB$, and~$\EnI$, respectively.

-To each~$\E \in \taun$, we associate~$\NuE$ its set of vertices and~$\EE$ its set of edges.
-We denote its diameter and its centroid by~$\hE$ and~$\xE$.
-Finally, for all edges~$\e \in \En$, we fix once and for all $\n_\e$, the unit normal vector associated with~$\e$ and we denote the length of~$\e$ by~$\he$.
+With each~$\E \in \taun$, we associate~$\NuE$ its set of vertices and~$\EE$ its set of edges.
+We denote its diameter and its centroid by~$\hE$ and~$\xE$, whereas~$\nE$ denotes the outward pointing, normal vector of~$\E$.
+Finally, for all edges~$\e \in \En$, we fix once and for all~$\n_\e$, the unit normal vector associated with~$\e$ and denote the length of~$\e$ by~$\he$.

 For all~$n \in \mathbb N$, $\taun$ is a conforming polygonal decomposition, i.e., every internal edge belongs to the intersection of the boundary of two neighbouring elements.
 Also, $\taun$ is conforming with respect to the Dirichlet and Neumann boundaries.
 In other words, for all boundary edges~$\e \in \EnB$, either~$\e \subset \GammaD$ or~$\e \subset \GammaN$.